pangdatangtt/UniNet/README.md

 ## 🔔 News
+- 07-09-2025: This project and code will be further improved after I complete the exam and paper writing, probably in early August.
+The citation format has been updated !
+              If you find this method useful and want to compare it with yours, feel free to cite !
 - 05-15-2025: Fix some minor errors.
 - 04-27-2025: The checkpoints have been uploaded.
 - 04-26-2025: The code has been released 😊!